Stevelicious/symptomatic/symptomatic_frontend/README.md

 ## TODO
 ### Interface
 1. Work with the flow so you can easily see where you are and what's left to fill in in the checker/tracker
-1. Add dates to input?
 1. Add fever temperature / cough intensity?
 1. Make sliders instead of buttons
-1. Go over the css
+1. Go over the css, forms!
 1. Login?

 ### Implementation
 1. Tracker: implement backend at result with fetch calls, or start on first tracker page?
 1. Change tracker to talk to backend at result
+1. change tracker to choose tested and values infected or not before proceeding to symptoms?
 1. Login functionality to keep updating your symptoms